 The modeling of short- and long-run responses of the economy to fiscal stimulus in the current economic environment is subject to a substantial amount of uncertainty.
 The results are sensitive to assumptions about how much of their increased disposable income consumers choose to spend rather than save, as discussed above.
 In addition, most macroeconomic simulation models are not structured to account for the types of factors that led to our current economic condition; for example, it is difficult to ascertain how large an asset bubble is, how much leveraging is behind it, and when it will burst before the fact.
-Much judgment was required to create simulations in the MEG model that roughly approximate current economic conditions, the
+Much judgment was required to create simulations in the MEG model that roughly approximate current economic conditions so that the impact of the policy could be analyzed.
+Subject to these considerations, the